Jaureguy760/Sheriff/README.md

     * v1.0.0 Initial version used for manuscript that was uploaded to bioarchive.
     * v1.1.0 Run-speed optimized and parallelisation for gene counting.
     * v1.1.1 Minor-change in the gene-counting logic, to account for different split-pipe version outputs.
+    * v1.1.3 Fixed UMI counting bugs, that were introduced during the run-speed optimization of v1.1.0.